Dance Artists

 Performer’s Bios

-Carmen Callahan is from Seattle, Washington, Carmen studied at Pacific Northwest Ballet School under the direction of Peter Boal.
+Carmen Callahan (Seattle, Washington) Carmen studied at Pacific Northwest Ballet School under the direction of Peter Boal.
 While at PNB school, she attended summer programs at San Francisco Ballet, Boston Ballet, Oklahoma City Ballet, and Miami City Ballet on full scholarship.
 She also studied under Pittsburgh Ballet Theatre as a member of their graduate program from 2015-2018.
 In 2018 she moved to Los Angeles, joining American Contemporary Ballet as an apprentice, and was promoted to the main company in 2019.
 While at ACB, Carmen had the opportunity to originate many corps and soloist roles in original works, as well as perform many neoclassical masterpieces by George Balanchine, including ‘Concerto Barocco’ and ‘Who Cares’.
 In 2023, she joined Hollywood Ballet, under the artistic direction of Petra Conti.
 Carmen has also worked as a guest principal artist with San Pedro City Ballet & Contempo Arts Productions, and is a dancer at The Realm Company.

 Rose Lindblom grew up in Seattle, Washington, training at West Seattle Performing Arts and Westlake Dance Center.
 She has attended training intensives with Northwest Dance Project, Backhaus, and WHIM W'Him.
 While earning her BFA in Dance from Chapman University, Rose has performed works by Dwight Rhoden, Monika Felice Smith, and Doug Baum.
 She is also a dancer with Emergent Dance Company and a performer in Disneyland's "Paint the Night" parade.
 This is Rose’s first season with Laurie Sefton Creates.